learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

 - Search
 - Also looking for feedback on what we could do to make it easier to search.
 - Incremental builds (i.e. better caching in node_modules)
+- Better HMR integration

+## Why Vite

+One of the challenges of writing a library like this is the a build tool needs to be used, which means that we have to choose one.